liberland/Grants-Program/applications/Liberland_judiciary.md

 This article discusses how cryptocurrency is being dealt with in family court cases in England.,
 - **links to your research diary, blog posts, articles, forum discussions or open GitHub issues:** [development JIRA](https://liberland.atlassian.net/jira/software/projects/BLOCKCHAIN/boards/2),
 - **contact with Web3 Foundation:** conversation with Seraya Takahashi from 26-07-2023
-- previous interface iterations, such as mock-ups and wireframes.

 ## Development Roadmap :nut_and_bolt: